rutvijdave12/Fetch-Rewards-DessertsApp/README.md

 - Alerts on loss of Internet connection or unexpected errors to avoid crashes.
 - LoadingView and image placeholders are added before the data from API is fetched to avoid showing the users empty UI.
+- The Watch on YouTube button with SafariView.

 ## Architecture